HelloZeroNet/Documentation/docs/faq.md

 #### Can I use the generated site address/private key to accept Bitcoin payments?

-Yes, it's a standard Bitcoin addresses.
-The private key is WIF formatted, so you can import it to most of the clients.
+Yes, it's a standard Bitcoin address.
+The private key is WIF formatted, so you can import it in most clients.

-> __Tip:__ It's not recommended to keep high amount of money on your site's address, because you have to enter your private key every time you modify your site.
+> __Tip:__ It's not recommended to keep a high amount of money on your site's address, because you have to enter your private key every time you modify your site.

 ---

-#### What happens when someone hosting malicious content?
+#### What happens when someone hosts malicious content?

-The ZeroNet sites sandboxed, they have the same privileges as any other website you visit over the Internet.
+The ZeroNet sites are sandboxed, they have the same privileges as any other website you visit over the Internet.
-You are in full control what are you hosting, if you find a suspicious content you can stop hosting the site any time.
+You are in full control of what you are hosting.
+If you find suspicious content you can stop hosting the site at any time.

 ---

-#### Is it possible to install ZeroNet to remote machine?
+#### Is it possible to install ZeroNet to a remote machine?
-Yes, you have to enable the UiPassword plugin by renaming the __plugins/disabled-UiPassword__ directory to __plugins/UiPassword__, then start ZeroNet on the remote machine using <br>`zeronet.py --ui_ip "*" --ui_password anypassword` command.
+Yes, you have to enable the UiPassword plugin by renaming the __plugins/disabled-UiPassword__ directory to __plugins/UiPassword__, then start ZeroNet on the remote machine using <br>`zeronet.py --ui_ip "*" --ui_password anypassword`.
-This will bind the ZeroNet ui webserver to all interfaces, but to keep it secure you can only access it by entering the given password
+This will bind the ZeroNet UI webserver to all interfaces, but to keep it secure you can only access it by entering the given password.

-> __Tip:__ You can also restrict the interface based on ip address by using `--ui_restrict ip1 ip2` startup parameter.
+> __Tip:__ You can also restrict the interface based on ip address by using `--ui_restrict ip1 ip2`.

 ---

-#### Is there anyway to track the bandwidth ZeroNet using?
+#### Is there anyway to track the bandwidth ZeroNet is using?

-The sent/received bytes displayed at ZeroNet's statistics page: [http://127.0.0.1:43110/Stats](http://127.0.0.1:43110/Stats)
+The sent/received bytes are displayed at ZeroNet's statistics page: [http://127.0.0.1:43110/Stats](http://127.0.0.1:43110/Stats)

 ---